ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     timestamp.
-  - If it is not the case that the log entry is expired, is on the frontier, and its right child is also expired, then a `PrefixProof` corresponding to a binary ladder in the log entry's prefix tree is provided.
+  - If it is not the case that the log entry is expired, is on the frontier, and its right child is also expired, then a `PrefixProof` corresponding to a search binary ladder in the log entry's prefix tree is provided.
 - If step 6.2 is reached, provide a second `PrefixProof` from the identified log entry specifically looking up the target version.